Ali Sharif Al Emadi: Career

+Arrest and charges

 On 6 May 2021, a notice was issued by the Attorney General of Qatar to arrest him on charges of misuse of public money, abuse of function and abuse of power.
 In late May El Emadi was dismissed from his post as the board chairman of Qatar National Bank following his arrest.

+In March 2023, Al Elmadi was charged with bribery, abuse of position and power, damage to public funds and money laundering, for which he will stand trial.